Nasdaq/msgcodec/readme.md

 - msgcodec-javadoc: Javadoc doclet for extracting javadoc comments from messages.
 - msgcodec-examples: Examples of how to use msgcodec.

+## Versions ##

+Versions are stored as annotated tags in git.
+Semantic versioning (http://semver.org) are used, using the major.minor.patch syntax.

+To create a new version, e.g. 1.2.3:

+    git tag -a 1.2.3 -m "New release" git push --tags
+    gradle clean build uploadArchives

+If changes are made after version 1.2.3 then the version number will look like '1.2.3+8-g6542423', until a new annotated tag is created.

 ## Undocumented ##
 How are tests run?
 Continuous integration?